 function.
 The map will be displayed allowing the user to interact with it until the user taps the back button or the hide

 function is called from program logic.

-You can call the map functions to add markers, buttons, set the basemap, and pan/zoom before showing the map.
+You can call map functions to add markers, buttons, set the base map, and pan/zoom before showing the map.
 This will be more efficient than adding them afterwards, especially when adding large numbers of markers.
-You can also call the map functions after showing the map from within any of the user defined callback functions for map, marker and button clicks and drags.
+You can also call the map functions after showing the map from within any of the user-defined callback functions for map, marker, and button clicks and drags.

 A map is a CSPro logic object and the following functions can be called via dot notation